When God Goes Quiet

 February 13, 2026

-When I was a child, they were relatively rare, and there was a big effort to reintroduce them to Britain and increase their population.
-So seeing them as a child was very exciting.
+When I was a child, kites were relatively rare, and there was a big effort to reintroduce them to Britain and increase their population.
+Seeing them as a child was exhilirating.
 The avian equivalent of yellow car.
 It only happened occasionally.
-Now I see them all the time.
-So much so, that when I'm out I only have to think about a red kite, and I usually see one.
-As a result I get very regular reminders that God is with me.
+I remember my dad pointing them out and teaching me to identify them from the curve of the tail and the white marks on their wings.
+Now, as an adult, I see them all the time.
+So much so, that when I'm out I pretty much only have to think about a red kite, and I usually see one.
+Remarkably regular reminders that God is with me!

-But no kites.
-And it got me thinking.
-What do we do with days like this?
+But not one red kite.
+Which got me thinking: what do we do with days like this?
 When God's presence and His goodness seems pretty absent?

-And if you're in the endless tunnel of darkness: I see you.
+If you're in the endless tunnel of darkness: you are not alone.
 There are no easy fixes.
 There's no magic cure.
+The saints throughout history know this.
 But hold on.
-It might seem ludicrously impossible and maybe insane to say: but the best is yet to come.
+It might seem ludicrously impossible and implausible to say: but the best is yet to come.

 Photo by Doncoombez on Unsplash